4 Great Ways to Become the Best Cat Parent in 2023

 - Cats like to climb, so you’ll want to create lots of vertical spaces for your feline.
 One way to do this is by installing accessible cat shelves.
 Having a high place to retreat to will help Mr Whiskers to feel safe as well as provide a bird’s eye view of their cat kingdom.
 Add some excellent cat scratching trees to your household and you’ll certainly win the award of best cat parent of the year!

-- Make sure you have enough litter trays for your cat or cats.
+- Make sure you have enough litter boxes for your cat or cats.
 The general rule for litter boxes is one per feline, plus one extra.
-So, if you have one kitty you should aim to put out two litter trays.
+So, if you have one kitty you should aim to put out two litter boxes.
 Clean litter boxes daily, twice a day if possible.
 Our fur friends are very clean creatures, and unclean litter boxes can lead to issues like cystitis and protest pissing in cats.

 2. Schedule playtime with your cat